syntactic/Cognitive-Control-Paradigm-Integration/content/Canonical Tasks/Stroop Task.md

 ###### Theoretical Interpretations:

+- **Dimensional Overlap Model:** In the framework of [[Kornblum et al. (1990)]], the classic Stroop task is a **Type 4B ensemble**.
+This is because both the relevant dimension (ink color) and the irrelevant dimension (word meaning) have dimensional overlap with the response set (spoken color names).
+This contrasts with a "Neutral Stroop" (e.g., a neutral word like "TABLE" in colored ink), which would be a **Type 2 ensemble**, as the irrelevant word dimension does not have overlap with the response set.
 *   **Speed of Processing Theory:** Word reading is a faster, more automatic process than color naming.
 The output of the reading process becomes available sooner and interferes with the slower color-naming process.
 *   **Automaticity:** Word reading is a highly automatized skill that is difficult to inhibit once initiated by the presence of a word.
 *   **Parallel Distributed Processing (PDP) / Connectionist Models:** Both word and color pathways are activated in parallel.
 Stronger connections for the reading pathway lead to its output dominating or creating conflict with the color pathway. (e.g., [[Cohen et al. (1990)]]).